stacks-network/docs/guides-and-tutorials/running-a-signer/README.md

 Once your wallet has been created, you’ll need to fund it with enough STX to cover transaction fees.
 For testnet, you can use a [faucet exposed by the Stacks Explorer](https://explorer.hiro.so/sandbox/faucet?chain=testnet).

 Finally, share this wallet’s STX address with the parties that will be delegating STX to you.

-#### Fund Your Signer's STX Wallet

-Before the Nakamoto transition, signers need a small amount of STX to cover transaction fees.
-The transactions created from this wallet are all automated by the signer.

-In a previous step, where you generated a keychain, an address field was included in the output.
-This is your signer wallet’s STX address.
-You can also choose to use the mnemonic to access the wallet with [Leather](https://leather.io) or [Xverse](https://www.xverse.app).

-Transfer funds (or use the faucet) into the signer’s wallet address.
-We recommend at least 100-200 STX to cover transaction fees.
+For improved user experience, you might want to use the helper contract that allows to specify a btc address for stackers ([pox4-pools](https://explorer.hiro.so/txid/SP001SFSMC2ZY76PD4M68P3WGX154XCH7NE3TYMX.pox4-pools?chain=mainnet)) and to add your pool to [lockstacks.com](https://lockstacks.com).